-Out of those listed above, QR codes are one of the easiest to get started with.
-You’re probably already familiar with QR codes, but if not, they’re the square barcodes like the one on this post that are being used by companies to drive prospects to their websites.
-On the Go Mobile website, we’re using QR codes to provide clues for a nationwide scavenger hunt for four iPads hidden across the country.
-Visitors to the site can scan the QR codes to download the clues.
-To ensure that we capture leads from the promotion, we’re also providing the clues via email for anyone who fills out the form on the site.
+Visitors to our Go Mobile site could scan the QR codes to download the clues.
+To ensure that we captured leads from the promotion, we also provided the clues via email for anyone who filled out the form on the site.
 That way, we capture the lead information so we can re-market to that audience in the future.

 Creating a QR code promotion is actually pretty simple.
 Here are the steps we followed when we created the promotion for our iPad nationwide scavenger hunt.

-4) Let the World Know About Your Promotion: There’s no point in launching a QR Code promotion if you’re not going to let the world know about it.
-So broadcast your message using your blog, Twitter, LinkedIn, Facebook, Google + or any of the other social media tools at your disposal.
+There’s no point in launching a QR Code promotion if you’re not going to let the world know about it.
+So broadcast your message using your blog, Twitter, LinkedIn, Facebook, or any of the other social media tools at your disposal.
 The key part at this stage of the game is to let as many people know about the promotion as possible.

-5) Stretch Out the Promotion: For our iPad Scavenger Hunt, we wanted as many people as possible to participate, so we’re uploading a new QR code each day for several weeks.
+For our iPad Scavenger Hunt, we wanted as many people as possible to participate, so we’d upload a new QR code each day for several weeks.
 That way, our audience builds, and we’re able to create as much buzz around the promotion as possible.

 How to Put QR Codes to Work for Your Business